peterbaral/TapticPeekAndPop/README.md

 # TapticPeekAndPop

-A very basic example of how to call the "Peek" and "Pop" haptic feedback.
+A very basic example of how to call the "Peek" and "Poke" haptic feedback.
 It's private actuation methods are hidden in `UIDevice` and `_UITapticEngine` classes and are called by `UIPreviewInteractionController` when appropriate.

 ## Disclaimer